jd-alexander/Google-Directions-Android/README.md

 *Ensure that the Google APIs version is included in your SDK and that all references and values are in your manifest.

+*The color is of type int, its not an actual color.
+Just type Color. and wait for the intellisense the to suggest the colors.

 Contribution
 ------------